-- Garage: Inspector will test if the garage doors open and close as expected, whether the garage is ventilated enough, and if the garage framing is visible
+- Garage: Inspector will check if garage doors open and close as expected, whether the garage is ventilated enough, and if the garage framing is visible.

 - Exterior Walls: Inspector inspects the walls of the property to check the damage caused by wood-loving organisms, a possible infestation of termites, etc.

-- Grading: House inspector will check grading around the structure of the house to verify if the level of the ground around the home is positive, as in, water flows away from the house.
+- Grading: House inspector will inspect property to check grading around the structure of the house to verify if the level of the ground around the home is positive, as in, water flows away from the house.

 - Kitchen Appliances: Inspector will inspect household appliances like installed ovens, dishwashing machines, grinders, blenders, surface cooking appliances, etc.

-- Asbestos Inspection: Check the suspected presence of ACM (Asbestos-containing material), which is a carcinogenic
+- Asbestos Inspection: House inspector will assess the property for the suspected presence of ACM (Asbestos-containing material), which is a carcinogenic

-- Lead-based Paint: Recommended for old homes built before 1970 to check the type of paint used in the property
+- Lead-based Paint Inspection: Required for homes built before 1978 to check the type of paint used

-- Termites Inspection: Check the house for wood-loving organisms like termites, pests, etc.
+- Termites Inspection: Check the house for wood-destroying organisms like termites, pests, rodents, etc.

-- Chimney Inspection: Evaluation of chimney to determine if it’s usable or not
+- Chimney Inspection: Evaluation of the chimney to determine if the fireplace & chimney is usable or not

 What are Home Inspectors Not Allowed to Do?

-A good home inspector will limit their work to the scope of the inspection and refrain from doing things that aren’t allowed.
+A good home inspector will limit their work to the scope of the inspection.

 - Diagnose and Draw Inferences of Symptoms That Need Further Testing: If a home inspector finds evidence of lead paint or mold, they shouldn’t draw conclusions without doing the specific tests.